ubc/profile-cct/readme.txt

 By default you can see a list of profiles on your site at example.com/your-site-path/person

-To display filtering/searching controls on the archive page you'll need to modify your taxonomy.php template and archive.php (or archive-profile_cct.php) in your theme folder and include the line <?php do_action("profile_cct_display_archive_controls"); ?> where you want the controls to appear.
+To display filtering/searching controls on the archive page you have three options:
+1. modify your taxonomy.php template and archive.php (or archive-profile_cct.php) in your theme folder and include the line <?php do_action("profile_cct_display_archive_controls"); ?> where you want the controls to appear.
 The plugin will function fine without this but it won't be as easy for your users to search/filter/browse profiles.
 (The controls can be customized as well on the Settings page)
+2. Use the Profile navigation widget.
+It'll include the fields you specify in the settings page.
+3. Use the [profilenavigation] shortcode.

 In addition, you may want to customize the search results page for profile_cct posts and only display the_excerpt() in the loop (the_excerpt() will output the list view as set on the profile settings page)